William R. King

 William Rufus DeVane King (April 7, 1786 – April 18, 1853) was an American politician and diplomat.
 He was the 13th vice president of the United States from March 4 until his death in April 1853.
-Earlier he had served as a U.S. representative from North Carolina and a senator from Alabama.
+King had previously served as a U.S. representative from North Carolina and a senator from Alabama.
 He also served as minister to France under President James K. Polk.

-A Democrat, he was a Unionist and his contemporaries considered him to be a moderate on the issues of sectionalism, slavery, and westward expansion, which contributed to the American Civil War.
+A Democrat, King was a Unionist and his contemporaries considered him to be a moderate on the issues of sectionalism, slavery, and westward expansion, which contributed to the American Civil War.
 He helped draft the Compromise of 1850.
-He is the only United States vice president to take the oath of office on foreign soil; he was inaugurated in Cuba, due to his poor health.
+King is the only United States vice president to take the oath of office on foreign soil, and was inaugurated in Cuba, due to his poor health.
 He died of tuberculosis 45 days later, becoming the third vice president to die in office.
 Only John Tyler and Andrew Johnson, both of whom succeeded to the presidency, have had shorter tenures.
 King was the only U.S. vice president from Alabama.

 Early life

-King was born in Sampson County, North Carolina, to William King and Margaret DeVane.
-His family was large, wealthy, and well-connected.
+King was born on April 7, 1786, in Sampson County, North Carolina, to William King and Margaret DeVane.
 He graduated from the University of North Carolina at Chapel Hill in 1803, where he was also a member of the Philanthropic Society.
-William Alexander Graham, whom King would later oppose in the election of 1852, attended the university at the same time (Graham was a member of the rival Dialectic Society).
-Admitted to the bar in 1806 after reading the law with Judge William Duffy of Fayetteville, North Carolina, he began practice in Clinton.
-King was an ardent Freemason and was a member of Fayetteville's Phoenix Lodge No. 8.
+Admitted to the North Carolina Bar Association in 1805 or 1806, after reading law with Judge William Duffy of Fayetteville, North Carolina, he began practice in Clinton.
+He was also a Freemason.